-Mike Morris is a founder member of Writing on the Wall and has a background in community activity, in education - working as a Learning Mentor in Anfield CC School, and film-making as a writer on Dockers (Channel 4, 2000), and as co-director and producer of a ground-breaking documentary, Liverpool’s Cunard Yanks (Granada, 2008).
+Mike Morris is a founder member of WoW and has a background in community activity, in education - working as a Learning Mentor in Anfield CC School, and film-making as a writer on Dockers (Channel 4, 2000), and as co-director and producer of a ground-breaking documentary, Liverpool’s Cunard Yanks (Granada, 2008).
 He studied Literature & American Studies at Liverpool John Moores University and has an MA in Creative Writing.
 He is a playwright, with his first play Waiting for Brando, which he wrote and produced, appearing at Liverpool’s Unity Theatre in 2012 and 2013, followed by a short tour of UK theatres.
 His second play, Subterranean Theatre: The Maurie, based on a short story by George Garrett, was produced as a site-specific piece in Liverpool’s Cunard Building during the city’s Three Queens celebrations in 2915.
-Mike created WoW's Pulp Idol competition and is responsible for the editing and publishing of WoW's annual Pulp Idol - Firsts (a book of the finalists’ First Chapters) both in hard copy and in Kindle, the Liverpool Young Writers project, and is leading WoW’s project to establish The Writing Bloc.
-Mike Morris is currently directing the George Garrett Archive Project and is currently working with actor and director Raymond Waring to produce George Garrett’s second play, Flowers and Candles, for June 2018.
+Mike created WoW's Pulp Idol competition and is responsible for the editing and publishing of WoW's annual Pulp Idol - Firsts (a book of the finalists’ First Chapters) and leads on WoW’s publishing strategy.
+Mike created and directed the George Garrett Archive Project and is currently working with actor and director Raymond Waring to produce George Garrett’s second play, Flowers and Candles, for June 2018.
 Mike is also working with Madeline on WoW’s long-term strategic aims and development.

 Emma Hulme is now the Programme Manager at WoW where she leads on many successful projects, including, What's Your Story?, Superheroes: Words are our Power and many more.
 She graduated from Central School of Speech and Drama and then returned to Liverpool to work freelance with several local organisations.